GeoPlatform/CCB-Plugins/plugins/geoplatform-community-search/README.txt

 **Manual Installation Through File Structure**

 1. If you possess this plugin in a zipped format, unzip it.
-2. Using an FTP client or command line, connect to your Wordpress server.
+2. Using an FTP client or command line, connect to your server.
 3. Copy the plugin's unzipped file structure into your remote plugins directory.
 4. Navigate to "Plugins > Installed Plugins" and activate it.